MGagiledevelopment/MGagiledevelopment/README.md

 # Hi there, welcome to my GitHub 😄👋🏼
-My name is Matías González and I am a developer based in Argentina, Buenos Aires.
+My name is Matías González and I am a web developer based in Argentina, Buenos Aires.
 I work with agile methodologies and tools.
 I share with you on this site the work I am doing.
 Click REPOSITORIES to see more!
 ☕️ + 👨🏽‍💻= </>

 # Languages and tools